 A charter member of the ownership group that brought baseball to the Valley of the Sun, Ken Kendrick assumed the role of Managing General Partner of the Arizona Diamondbacks in 2004.
-Since then, the team has reached the postseason three times (2007, 2011, 2017), including one NLCS appearance, while turning the D-backs into one of the top philanthropic entities in the state.
+Since then, the team has reached the postseason four times (2007, 2011, 2017, 2023), including the National League Championship in 2023, while turning the D-backs into one of the top philanthropic entities in Arizona.
 Kendrick has an active role in the day-to-day operations of the D-backs and is the organization’s designated representative when Major League Baseball owners convene during the course of the year.

-Kendrick is in his 20th season in his current role and during that time, the franchise has become a model organization, reaching the NLCS for just the second time (2007), hosting an All-Star Game at Chase Field (2011), opening a Spring Training facility that is widely considered the finest in all of baseball in Salt River Fields at Talking Stick, and becoming one of the largest philanthropic entities in the Valley with charitable contributions more than $80 million since the organization’s inception.
+The 2025 season is Kendrick’s 22nd in his current role and during that time, the franchise has become a model organization, hosting an All-Star Game at Chase Field (2011), and opening a Spring Training facility that is widely considered the finest in all of baseball in Salt River Fields at Talking Stick while also becoming one of the largest philanthropic entities in the Valley with charitable contributions more than $90 million since the organization’s inception.
+The team expects to surpass $100 million in charitable impact in 2025.
 In his tenure, ESPN the Magazine has rated the D-backs as the No. 1 team in all of Major League Baseball in its Ultimate Standings, which gauges success both on and off the field and Ranking Arizona has named the team the No. 1 place to work in the state.

 In 2020, Kendrick was appointed to the National Baseball Hall of Fame and Museum Board of Directors, which cited his “knowledge of the game and dedication to the sport.”